HO-COOH/Win32ControlsGallery/README.md

 - [High DPI changes example](https://github.com/microsoft/Windows-classic-samples/blob/main/Samples/DPIAwarenessPerWindow/client/DpiAwarenessContext.cpp)
 - If you don't fill the `.hWnd` member in `NOTIFYICONDATA` struct, calling `Shell_NotifyIcon()` will cause a sort of one-time notification effect.
  Where the icon and notification still shows, but will disappear as soon as your mouse cursor hover over it.

+ - The `UpDown Control` by default sets the minimum to 100 and maximum to 0.
+(You can use an `Edit Control` as its buddy window to confirm that).
+As a result, pressing the up arrow decrease the value and the down arrow increase the value, which is probably not what you intended.
+To flip that, use `setRange()` function to swap the maximum and minimum value.